cm-jones/cramer/README.md

 ## Description

-Cramer supports a large collection of computations with vectors and matrices.
+Cramer is an open-source, numerical linear algebra library for C++.
+It supports a wide variety of computations with vectors and matrices.
 For a full list of features, see below.

 It's named after the Genevan mathematician [Gabriel Cramer](https://en.wikipedia.org/wiki/Gabriel_Cramer), who is probably most well-known for Cramer's rule: a formula to solve a system of linear equations using determinants.